dougolson/dougolson.github.io/_posts/2015-12-26-Diving-Into-the-DFT.markdown

 ![png](/img/DFT/output_40_0.png)

 Finally, an actual audio file.
 I used a 1 second snippet taken from freesound.org, and the DFT took over five minutes to calculate, which is no doubt why the FFT is used.
+I used a 5000 sample slice to speed things up.

 ```python